NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

 ## Purpose

-In both hardware and software development we use a variety of tools to achieve our goals, tools such as compilers, linkers, simulators, etc. These tools can be quite complex, have non-trivial inter-dependencies, and the overall process of invoking all the necessary tools to build the final product may have many steps.
+In both hardware and software development, we use a variety of tools to achieve our goals, tools such as compilers, linkers, simulators, etc. These tools can be quite complex, have non-trivial inter-dependencies, and the overall process of invoking all the necessary tools to build the final product may have many steps.

-For projects of sufficient complexity it is rarely feasible and never desirable to run all the necessary tools by hand.
+For projects of sufficient complexity, it is rarely feasible and never desirable to run all the necessary tools by hand.
 Instead, we write programs to run the tools for us.
 These programs are collectively referred to as the
 ***toolchain***.
-In this lab you will learn to work with the major toolchain program used by the **Processor Design Team**, a tool called `cmake`.[^why]
+In this lab, you will learn to work with the major toolchain program used by the **Processor Design Team**, a tool called `cmake`.[^why]

 ## Part 1: CMake Hello World